-My research focuses on developing and evaluating new computer aided methodologies to support the design of engineering systems, with applications in infrastructure and financial systems.
+My research focuses on developing and evaluating new computer aided methodologies to support the design and management of engineering systems, with applications in infrastructure and financial systems.
 The work covers topics such as concept generation and selection, decision-making, machine learning, stochastic optimization, and uncertainty modeling.

 Below are a few example outputs from the research.

 This software platform was developed in collaboration with the National Environment Agency of Singapore.
 It aims to support decision-making in system design and deployment of waste-to-energy (WTE) facilities in the city state.
 It integrates seamlessly data analytics, economic evaluation, optimization, and multi-dimensional analysis of system design configurations.
 The software is licensed under TechID 2017-098.

 This work aims to adapt the economic theory of real options into an application-driven paradigm for systems design.

 Real options provide the "right, but not the obligation, to change a system in the face of uncertainty."
 The flexibility provided by real options have been shown in many studies to provide significant improvements over standard methods not only for design, but also for economic evaluation of real investment projects.
 However, subtle mathematical and theoretical intricacies have delayed their widespread use.

 Decision rule based real options integrates the decision-making process along with the systems design considerations into a paradigm that leads to elegant and intuitive design solutions that fully exploit the concept of flexibility in design.

 The paper "An Approach Based on Robust Optimization and Decision Rules for Analyzing Real Options in Engineering Systems Design" received the 2019 Best Application Paper Award in Design & Manufacturing at the Honors & Awards Ceremony, IISE Conference and Expo, Orlando, USA.